Greetings, and welcome to tarot classes based on my book:

 Use a separate section of your notebook for this, a different section for each suit, because you’re going to need plenty of room.

-a) Write down the correspondences for each suit; including the element, basic meaning, and astrological associations.
+a) Write down the correspondences for each card; including the element, basic meaning, and astrological associations.

 b) Read the in-depth meanings and explanations for each of the cards you chose, one at a time; and after reading the definition of a card, write down your own interpretation of this card– what do you automatically associate it with, what types of feelings or situations, what kind of people or circumstances.